 Essential species of flora and fauna recorded within the KOGCF <sup>GRI 304-4</sup>

-In 2021 as part of monitoring of key species of fauna number, a thorough survey of abundance and habitats of river beaver (castor fiber) species was carried out.
-In the spring of 2021, a decrease in the number of beaver settlements was recorded compared to previous periods.
+In 2024 as part of monitoring of key species of fauna number, a thorough survey of abundance and habitats of river beaver (castor fiber) species was carried out.

-KPO will continue to monitor the population of beavers living on the KOGCF area.
+KPO will continue to monitor the population of beavers residing in the KOGCF territory.

-As a specially controlled species of flora, KPO keeps records of the population dynamics of the Russian hazel grouse (Fritillaria ruthenica), a rare species confined to the territory of the water protection zone.
+As a specially controlled species of flora, KPO keeps records of the population dynamics of the Russian fritillary (Fritillaria ruthenica), a rare species confined to the territory of the water protection zone.
 Discovered in 2022, the population of Russian hazel grouse was recorded in the phase of sustainable mass fruiting.
-When monitoring the state of the species, no signs of the influence of the deposit on the population of the Russian hazel grouse were found.
+When monitoring the state of the species, no signs of the influence of the deposit on the population of the Russian fritillary were found.

 Species